George Caster: St. Louis Browns

 On November 16, 1940, Caster was selected off waivers by the St. Louis Browns from Philadelphia.
 In 1941, Luke Sewell converted Caster into a relief pitcher, and he had the best seasons of his major league career as the Browns' lead reliever from 1942 to 1944.
 As a reliever, his Adjusted ERA+ ratings skyrocketed to 133, 159, and 150 between 1942 and 1944.
 Caster later noted that he enjoyed the role of being a relief pitcher: "I like to be in there when the going is tough, trying to save a game."

 Caster compiled a 23–23 record and 3.24 ERA in the four years from 1941 to 1945.
-He helped the 1944 St. Louis Browns win the American League pennant as he led the league with 12 saves and had an Adjusted ERA+ of 150.
+He helped the 1944 St. Louis Browns win the American League pennant as he led the league with 12 saves and had an Adjusted ERA+ of 150, but he did not pitch in the World Series.

 Caster began the 1945 season with St. Louis and had a 6.84 ERA after pitching 152/3 innings.
-His Adjusted ERA+ collapsed from 150 in 1944 to 53 in the early part of the 1945 season.
+The Browns waived him during the season.

 Detroit Tigers

 On August 8, 1945, Caster was selected off waivers by the Detroit Tigers from the Browns.
 Caster won five straight games for Detroit before finally losing a game.
-The 1945 Tigers went on to win the American League pennant and defeated the Chicago Cubs in the 1945 World Series.
-Caster appeared in a total of 22 games for the 1945 Tigers, all in relief, compiling a 5–1 record and 3.86 ERA in 511/3 innings.
-He also pitched 2/3 of an inning of no-hit baseball in the 1945 World Series.
+The 1945 Tigers went on to win the American League pennant and defeated the Chicago Cubs in the World Series.
+Caster appeared in 22 games for the 1945 Tigers, all in relief, compiling a 5–1 record and 3.86 ERA in 511/3 innings.
+He also pitched 2/3 of an inning of no-hit baseball in the World Series.
 In a lengthy feature story on Caster at the end of the regular season, The Sporting News credited Caster's contributions with this headline: "Caster Helps to Keep Tiger Wagon Rolling With Smooth Relief Hurling: 36-Year Fireman Cops Five Straight in Smothering Blazes."

 Caster returned to the Tigers in 1946 and compiled a 2–1 record (5.66 ERA) in 26 relief appearances.
 He pitched his final major league game on September 16, 1946, at age 39.
-Caster is also remembered as the pitcher who gave up Jimmie Foxx's 500th home run on September 24, 1940.